p1xel8ted/UltrawideFixes/NierReplicant/README.md

-# Nier Replicant Ultrawide & Performance Mod Guide
+# Nier Replicant Ultrawide (3DMigoto, ReShade, SpecialK)

 Enhance your Nier Replicant experience with ultrawide support and improved game performance.
 Follow the steps below to apply the necessary mods.